 Still, portability ruled the market.
 The industry recovered somewhat by clamping down on illegal downloads and creating an alternative where consumers could legally download music for a price.
 Digital music downloads and the advent of the iPod in 2004 represented the next advance in the more-for-less trend in music.

-In this exponentially-expanding menu of options, we've apparently reached peak choice.
-Indeed by all the rules of technological progression, the vinyl record should have gone the way of the typewriter.
+In this exponentially expanding menu of options, we've reached peak choice.
+Indeed, by all the rules of technological progression, the vinyl record should have gone the way of the typewriter.
 Extinction was the likely outcome.
 By the early 2000s, vinyl was on life-support as demand cratered and the law of supply and demand did its pitiless culling of obsolescence.
 As demand tanked, vinyl record manufacturing infrastructure around the world was dismantled.
-Vinyl presses were either mothballed or trashed, and thousands of record stores closed or switched to CDs and MP3 players to survive.
+Vinyl presses were either mothballed or trashed and thousands of record stores closed or switched to CDs and MP3 players to survive.

 But then something interesting happened.
 You see, vinyl never totally died, even in those valley-of-the-shadow years of the early 2000s.
 A small but dedicated cadre of enthusiasts kept it alive.
 These vinyl audiophiles resisted the inevitable flow of technological progress, insisting that LPs represented a purer musical experience.
 They were on to something.

 No, vinyl will never replace digital streaming as the primary music source for most people.
 It no longer has to.
 LPs have carved out a complementary space within the music industry, now representing about 7% of album sales.
-That's not much, but it was enough to get the industry's attention.
+That's not much, but it got the industry's attention.

-While most of my personal collection is composed of original, so-so condition releases from the 70s and 80s - nothing too pricey - I've been willing to shell out some extra cash on occasion to get albums from my favorite modern artists like Tool, DJ Shadow, Nick Cave, and Porcupine Tree.
+While most of my collection is composed of original, so-so-condition releases from the 70s and 80s - nothing too pricey - I've been willing to shell out some extra cash on occasion to get albums from my favorite modern artists like Tool, DJ Shadow, Nick Cave, and Porcupine Tree.

 As someone who has collected physical books for years despite constantly hearing about the practical advantages of e-books, I understand this appeal.
 Yeah, yeah, e-books have their place and are here to stay, but there's a tactile joy about having something to hold onto and look at.
 Each LP is one of a kind, with unique cover art that makes it more than just a piece of media to hear music on.
 It's a distinct work of art that's both visual and audio.

 There's also a certain cultural cachet to collecting vinyl.
 In other words, it's cool.
-A record collection signals something about the person and their specific tastes in music, much like books on a shelf tell me what that person's interests are.
+A record collection signals something about the person and their specific tastes in music, much like books on a shelf tell me something about their intellectual bent.
 It's a way to signal something about who we are without saying so outright.
 And anyway, retro is cool for young people looking to stand out from the crowd.

 The Beatles, Pink Floyd, The Doors, The Rolling Stones, and many others are often the gateway bands for beginner collectors.
 Then they branch out into ever more niche tastes in music.
 That has certainly been the case for my son.
 He started with the usual classic rock icons and has burrowed ever deeper into different sub-genres, from prog rock to synth rock to folk rock and everything in between.
 He's only just begun.